tiliarou/tinfoil-1/README.md

 # Tinfoil

-A homebrew game, update, and DLC installer, and title key dumper.
+A homebrew game, update, and DLC installer.

 ## Screenshots